timwestwood/NoNewItems/README.md

 - the coin pouches from pickpocketing that replaced coins as part of an update to tackle botting/autoclicking;
 - the stackable, tier-specific reward caskets from clue scrolls that replaced the original reward caskets;
 - the bird nests containing seeds (both the standard type and those from Wyson) that replaced the old seed nests when the drop tables were updated;
+- the updated Agility cape and Agility cape (t), which now function as the graceful cape;
 - Old School bonds, which players may rely on for their membership;

 but these can be toggled too.